How to Use a Bullet Journal: A Simple Guide to Making It Work for You

 • Future Log – Long-term planning.

-If that sounds like too much, don’t worry, you don’t have to use everything.
-The power of bullet journaling is in adapting it to your life, whether you want to make your own bullet journal or use a bullet journal app.
+If that sounds like too much, don’t worry,you don’t have to use everything.
+The power of bullet journaling is in adapting it to your life.

 Step-by-Step: How to Use a Bullet Journal Daily